opentext-idol/idol-oem-tutorials/tutorials/apis/keyview_filter/programming_c.md

 Before we can get access to any KeyView functionality, we will first need to link against the kvfilter shared library.
 The resulting binary needs to be placed in the Filter bin directory (i.e. the directory containing kvfilter.so or kvfilter.dll), although the binary may be run from a different working directory.

+> **Security**: The advanced programming tutorial has some suggestions on security best practices, including how to mitigate against [DLL preloading attacks](programming_c_advanced.md#dll-pre-loading-attacks)

 #### Linking using GCC

 On Linux, you need to link against kvfilter.so, and also pass in the `–rpath $ORIGIN` option to the linker, e.g. `%KEYVIEW_HOME%/LINUX_X86_64/bin/kvfilter.so -Wl,-rpath,'$ORIGIN'`